acedev1/SugarRecord/README.md

 ### Pending stuff
 - Review closures retaining
 - Methods to get fetchedResultsController.
-- Explain how to integrate it in your project (git submodule)
+- Explain how to integrate it in your project
 - Generate documentation with the ruby script
 - Integrate with iCloud
 - Add tests
+- Add Error Handling
 - Update the wrong stack image
+- Split library into files

 ### Index
 - [Features](#features)